 Sebastian (left) and Kai Jie (middle) receiving their prize from Mr Lim Him Chuan, Group Head of Strategy, Transformation, Analytics & Research (GSTAR) at DBS.
 (Photo: Triple-E)

-When Yong Kai Jie, Sebastian Wong and Leshawn Chan from SIT’s Applied Computing (Fintech) programme heeded their lecturer’s suggestion to form a team to participate in hacksingapore, the Year 2 students never imagined that they would emerge as double winners – overall winner of their category and the Grand Winner of the competition.
+When Yong Kai Jie, Sebastian Wong and Leshawn Chan from SIT’s Applied Computing (Fintech) programme heeded their lecturer’s suggestion to form a team to participate in hacksingapore, the Year 2 students never imagined that they would emerge as double winners – overall winner of the Financial Inclusion track and the Grand Winner of the competition.

 The Singapore series of the global hackathon, jointly organised by AngelHack and DBS Singapore, took place from 25 to 26 May.
 Participating teams were given a choice from three challenge statements and had to develop and present their solutions within 24 hours.